 Another reason not to eat raw potatoes – when potatoes are uncooked they have higher levels of alkaloids that can be toxic at high concentrations.
 Plus, the starch in uncooked potatoes is difficult to digest.
 So, make sure the potatoes you eat are cooked.

 You often hear that raw vegetables are better for you but there are exceptions.
 For example, cooking increases the quantity of beta-carotene you absorb from carrots.
 That’s because heat releases this nutrient, so your body can better absorb and use it.
-To enhance absorption of beta-carotene even more, add a source of healthy fat, such as olive oil to your carrots.
+To enhance absorption of beta-carotene, even more, add a source of healthy fat, such as olive oil to your carrots.

-Tomatoes are another vegetable that pack more nutritional punch when you cook them.
+Tomatoes are another vegetable that packs more nutritional punch when you cook them.
 Tomatoes contain a heart-healthy compound called lycopene.
 Your body best absorbs lycopene from cooked or processed tomatoes, not raw.
 So, get your lycopene from sautéed, baked, or stewed tomatoes or from tomato sauce or ketchup.

 Asparagus is another veggie you can best enjoy heated.
 That’s because you’ll absorb more of the vitamins, including vitamins A, E, and K from asparagus when you cook it.
 But, don’t overdo it.
 High heat, lots of water, and cooking for a long period of time can reduce its nutritional content.